asokratis/python-currency-anywhere/README.md

 **[1]** _If you have encoding errors when running the script, you may additionally need to run `export PYTHONIOENCODING=utf_8`_

 ## configurations
-To update existing [currency_configurations](configurations/currency_configurations.py), run [update_currency_configurations](update_currency_configurations.py) while providing your Fixer API Key as parameter.
-You can update the maximum number of failed attempts on requesting currency data at [retry_configurations](configurations/retry_configurations.py).
+Due to legal constraints, [currency_configurations](configurations/currency_configurations.py) does not reflect all of Fixer currencies provided because they are retrieved by [scraping the currencies from Wikipedia](https://en.wikipedia.org/wiki/List_of_circulating_currencies).
+To update existing [currency_configurations](configurations/currency_configurations.py), run [update_currency_configurations](update_currency_configurations.py) while providing your Fixer API Key as the parameter.<br><br>You can also update the maximum number of failed attempts by requesting currency data at [retry_configurations](configurations/retry_configurations.py).

 ## get_currency
 By default, uses [Fixer](https://fixer.io) free and legacy/basic accounts to display exchange rate for all currencies with EUR as the base currency in the amounts of one unit for today's date.
 Results are sorted by date in ascending order and then by currency symbol in ascending order.
 Results are also cached by date (and base currency if using legacy/basic accounts) so next time they are requested, you are not charged an API call.